LiekkasVenture/LiekkasVenture/09-Coffee.md

 What do you know about Coffee?
 Do you like tea over coffee?
-What's coffee role in modern socity?
+What's coffee role in modern society?
 Let's talk about coffee this week!
 Come to join us!

 ![coffee](./images/coffee.jpg "coffee")